ncarchedi/pennywise-app/privacy_policy.md

 Effective date: November 16, 2019

-Pennywise ("us", "we", or "our") operates the Pennywise mobile application (hereinafter referred to as the "Service").
+Day One Labs LLC ("us", "we", or "our") operates the Pennywise mobile application (hereinafter referred to as the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.